Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Click the *FY/MONTH/JOURNAL* button to display the select fiscal year window.
 For detailed information, see [Fiscal year](00a_FiscalYear.md) and [Select a fiscal year](/RetailSuiteAccounting/Operation/01_SelectFiscalYear.md).

+New fiscal years can be created, edited or deleted.
+For detailed information about managing fiscal years, see [Manage the fiscal year](/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md).

 ## EDIT